 Everil earned a BA in Psychology from Arcadia University, and her MS in Counseling Psychology from Dominican.
 For over 15 years, she has guided Dominican students in their academic endeavors; her greatest professional joy is helping students succeed in reaching their academic goals.

-- Advises students in transition: those deciding on a major, changing majors (including those dismissed from professional preparation programs), looking at minors, or needing to discuss life events that might be affecting their academic progress.
+- Advises students in transition: those deciding on a major, changing majors, looking at minors, or needing to discuss life events that might be affecting their academic progress.

 - Advises students in the development of Interdisciplinary Majors.